HectorRicardo/simple-music-app/README.md

   - The **Android-level abstraction**: This is the abstraction that we're interested in this section.
 It's an Android-specific abstraction.
-We need to isolate the player in a Android-specific standalone media-player-module so that it's callable from the Android-specific media controllers, some of which may live *outside* your app.
+We need to isolate the player in a Android-specific standalone media-player-module so that it's callable from the Android-specific contmechs, some of which live *outside* your app.
-    - Since some of the media controllers live in different apps/processes than the player, the controller-player communication might need to be handled externally by the OS, rather than by your app.
+    - Since some contmechs live in different apps/processes than the player, the contmech-player communication might need to be handled externally by the OS, rather than by your app.
     - Thus, the OS needs to be able to identify your player as a standalone, callable media-player-module.
     - Thus, we need to abstract the player in such a way that it is identified as such by the OS.
-    - Once we achieve this abstraction, the player will be callable from the media controllers, whether they're internal to your app or external to it.
+    - Once we achieve this abstraction, the player will be callable from the contmechs, whether they're internal to your app or external to it.

 You first achieve the behavioral-level abstraction, and then you work towards achieving the Android-level abstraction.